Kesteven and Sleaford High School: 1944–70: Postwar expansion and abolition of fees

-1970–79: Comprehensive debate
+1970–79: Comprehensive schools debate

 The educational opportunities for secondary modern pupils were limited compared to those at grammar schools, prompting criticism of the tripartite system.
-A reluctance to improve secondary moderns or expand grammar schools under the Conservatives prompted the Labour Government to issue Circular 10/65 in 1965 which requested local education authorities convert to a comprehensive system.
-In 1971, Sleaford parents voted in favour of comprehensive education, but rejected the Council's proposals.
-New plans were unveiled in 1973: the High School and the Secondary Modern sites were to become mixed 11–16 schools and Carre's would become a sixth form college.
+A reluctance to improve secondary moderns or expand grammar schools under the Conservatives prompted the Labour Government to issue Circular 10/65 in 1965, which requested local education authorities convert to a comprehensive system.
+Kesteven County Council drew up plans in 1970 for rolling out comprehensive education in the Sleaford area.
+This scheme proposed converting Carre's and the High School to coeducational comprehensive schools (for 11–18 year olds), abolishing the secondary modern to be abolished, and turning the site at Westholme (home to the secondary modern) into both schools' playing fields.
+In 1971, Sleaford parents voted in favour of comprehensive education in principle, but rejected the council's proposals.
+New plans were unveiled in 1973: the High School and the Secondary Modern sites were to become mixed 11–16 schools, and Carre's would become a sixth form college.
 Parents voted for the plans (1,199 to 628) with a 50% turnout.
 The County Council approved them, but allowed governors a veto.
-Following negotiations with governors at Carre's, the scheme was revised in 1974 so that Carre's and the High School would become 11–18 schools; the secondary modern would be closed, its site at Westholme absorbed by the KSHS.
+Following negotiations with governors at Carre's, the scheme was revised in 1974 so that Carre's and the High School would become 11–18 schools; the secondary modern would be closed, its site at Westholme absorbed by KSHS.

 Despite support from most staff and all three headteachers, the new Lincolnshire County Council voted to return the scheme for further consultation in January 1975, a move the Sleaford Standard called "politically motivated".
 Two of the leading opponents, councillors Eric Fairchild and Reg Brealey, were governors at the secondary modern and Brealey was a former pupil there.
 He proposed a three-school system, arguing it offered more choice: the secondary modern would be consolidated at Westholme as a single-site 11–16 school; Carre's and the High School would also take 11–16-year-olds and operate Sixth Forms.
 Fairchild argued that this would be more popular and cheaper.
-After the Government ordered the Council to submit a comprehensive proposal in 1977, it voted to submit the three-school system, which had become popular with parents and was championed by Brealey, who had become chairman of the Governors at the Secondary Modern.
+The Education Act 1976 made it a duty on local authorities to "have regard to the general principle that ... education [they provide] is to be provided only in schools where the arrangements for the admission of pupils are not based ... on selection by reference to ability or aptitude", and it empowered the government to compel local authorities to prepare comprehensive schemes for their schools.
+After the Government ordered the council to submit a comprehensive proposal in 1977, it voted to submit the three-school system, which had become popular with parents and was championed by Brealey, who had become chairman of the Governors at the Secondary Modern.
 But, the Labour Education Secretary, Shirley Williams, dismissed the proposals in 1978 on grounds that the Sixth Forms would be too small.
 The council then voted against the two-school system again.